-A variety of things -- including overuse, a common cold, a serious virus, or allergies – can cause a sore throat.
-Another culprit, especially in children and young adults, is the bacteria that creates strep throat.
+Lots of things can cause a sore through.
+One cause, especially in children and young adults, is the bacteria that creates strep throat.
 Streptococcus pyogenes (group A Streptococcus) is the formal name of the bacterium.

-When you have strep, you’ll usually find that your throat is quite raw and it really hurts to swallow.
-You’ll find that it comes on very fast, not gradually like many other kinds of sore throats.
+When you have strep, you’ll usually find that your throat is raw and it hurts to swallow.
+Your sore throat, if it’s caused by strep, will come on very fast, not gradually like many other kinds of sore throats.
 Other symptoms often include:

-- Red and swollen tonsils (two round lumps in the back of your throat; they are types of lymph nodes).
-You may also see white patches on them or elsewhere in your throat.
+Red and swollen tonsils (two round lumps in the back of your throat -- you may also see white patches on them or elsewhere in your throat)

 You might also see a red, sandpaper-like rash that starts in the face and neck area and then spreads to the rest of the body.
 This could be a sign of scarlet fever.
 You should call your doctor if you or a child in your care show any symptoms of strep or you see this rash.

 What Strep Throat Isn’t

 It’s easy to confuse it with other conditions, so it helps to know what it’s not: